Updated September 2022

 To keep up with the exponential growth that is overwhelming our cities, we need ecological, social, and economic resilience along with efficient urban planning.
 For this purpose, the Sustainable Development Goals (SDGs) agenda was decided upon by 189 countries in September 2015 at the United Nations.
 However, we all know how long collective policies and processes will take and time is limited.

-The initiatives towards smart cities can accelerate results and push the world to achieve the Sustainable Development Goals set by the UN, hopefully blending technology and sustainability together.
+The initiatives toward smart cities can accelerate results and push the world to achieve the Sustainable Development Goals set by the UN, hopefully blending technology and sustainability together.
 Citizens and municipal governments are unquestionably more flexible in launching fast urban planning projects where smart city infrastructure is critical to progress.

 For example, connected traffic lights collect data from sensors and vehicles, in turn changing the light’s tempo and duration in real-time to reduce traffic jams.
 Moreover, intelligent garbage cans automatically submit data to waste operators and arrange pick-up if required rather than on a predetermined schedule.
 These are only some of the contributions smart cities can have toward urbanization solutions to a more sustainable future granting a higher quality of life for everyone.

 Making these sorts of shifts, on the other hand, isn't as simple as setting up a network, placing some IoT applications at strategic locations, and calling it a day.
 When it comes to creating a smart city, you must take many things into account.
-It necessitates some careful consideration of the scale, execution, and cross-departmental cooperation in the urban planning process.
+It necessitates some careful consideration of scale, execution, and cross-departmental cooperation in the urban planning process.

 Combining various types of information technology can make this process easier and more efficient.
 Here are some of the technology uses that smart city infrastructure should involve.